-If you are a recruitment leader, recruiter or recruitment marketer, data will be a precious commodity.
+As a recruitment leader, recruiter or recruitment marketer, you’ll know how precious your data is.
 It’s what your clients and candidates “buy”.
 This blog is a crucial read to help you form a long term, sustainable plan for your data, your recruiting workflows and profitability.

 Recruitment data has never been so precious, or so risky!
 We need data to make money, but we also think we need to delete it to prevent GDPR audits!
 But could recruitment data be the new oil?

 Data being the new oil is not a new concept.
 The term is used widely across the web by, for example, The Economist and the BBC.
 In fact, Clive Humby, UK Maths whizz and creator of Tesco’s Clubcard, was the first coin the phrase back in 2006.

 Joe McGuire of Cube19 recently suggested in my recruitment leaders’ podcast that data is not like oil… as oil is finite and date is infinite.
 Interesting thought – but also makes me think that the recruitment industry’s fear of missing out will keep recruiters addicted to sourcing, rather than attracting and nurturing.

 Ever Tried Cleaning up an Oil Slick?
 Recruiters Are Sticky!

 Often recruiters are too busy digging for oil (data).
 They are so sticky with data that they can’t pick up the phone… The perceived lack of candidates causes recruiters and their leaders to stress about placing jobs and hitting target.
 This leads to an overload of systems and an ill-defined and unmeasurable process.
 Add to this the fact that 76% of marketing departments are not using their recruitment CRM.
 The data is just not fit for purpose.

 When I dig deeper into a recruiters’ workflow, data and marketing, I find that yes, data is a problem, but not in the way that the recruitment leader thinks.